-BadMinor

-offending-minor-opcode: <any> severity: FatalToProtocol or CanContinue (protocol's discretion) values: (none)

-Received a message with an unknown minor opcode.

-BadState

-offending-minor-opcode: <any> severity: FatalToProtocol or CanContinue (protocol's discretion) values: (none)

-Received a message with a valid minor opcode which is not appropriate for the current state of the protocol.
+BadMinor offending-minor-opcode: <any></any> severity: FatalToProtocol or CanContinue (protocol's discretion) values: (none) Received a message with an unknown minor opcode.
+BadState offending-minor-opcode: <any></any> severity: FatalToProtocol or CanContinue (protocol's discretion) values: (none) Received a message with a valid minor opcode which is not appropriate for the current state of the protocol.
+0 1 ot appropriate for the current state of the protocol.
+BadLength ot appropriate for the current state of the protocol. ot appropriate for the current state of the protocol. <any></any> BadLength BadLength offending-minor-opcode: <any> FatalToProtocol or CanContinue</any> BadLength offending-minor-opcode: severity: <any> FatalToProtocol or CanContinue (protocol's discretion) (none)</any> offending-minor-opcode:

-BadLength

-offending-minor-opcode: <any> severity: FatalToProtocol or CanContinue (protocol's discretion) values: (none)

-Received a message with a bad length.
-The length of the message is longer or shorter than required to contain the data.

-BadValue
+<any>

+severity:

+values:

+CanContinue

-offending-minor-opcode: <any> severity: CanContinue values: CARD32 Byte offset to offending value in offending message CARD32 Length of offending value <varies> Offending value
+CARD32 Byte offset to offending value in offending message.
+CARD32 Length of offending value. <varies> Offending value